 The accompanying condensed consolidated financial statements of Xenomics, which include the results of Xenomics, Inc. a Florida corporation and its wholly owned subsidiary Xenomics, a California corporation ("Xenomics Sub"), have been prepared in accordance with (i) accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and (ii) the rules of the Securities and Exchange Commission (the "SEC") for quarterly reports on Form 10-QSB.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 These condensed consolidated financial statements do not include all of the information and footnote disclosures required by GAAP for complete financial statements.
 These statements should be read in conjunction with Xenomics's audited financial statements and notes thereto for the year ended January 31, 2005, included in Form 10-KSB/A filed with the SEC on January 10, 2006.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, primarily consisting of normal recurring adjustments, necessary for the fair presentation of the balance sheet and results of operations to be expected for the full year ending January 31, 2006.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements of the interim periods.
+The results of perations for the fair presentation of the balance sheet and results of operations for the interim periods.
+The results of operations for the nine months ended October 31, 2005 are not necessarily indicative of the results of operations to be expected for the full year ending January 31, 2006.